swissjobtracker/blog/README.md

 2. make sure quarto cli is installed (once)

 - for every new post, generate a new folder in the posts/announcement folder and generate there a new qmd file
+- put figures you want to use in the same folder
+- Write text in a qmd file.
+Define the necessary commands between --- for the header.
+Write text below
 - if the qmd file is rendered we see a preview of the webpage but only if the scripts runs on a locally installed RStudio

 3. make edits